Curtis Sliwa: Personal life

 Sliwa is a Catholic, while his two sons with Melinda Katz are Jewish.

 Sliwa is a noted animal lover; he has cared for as many as 17 cats, but as of September 2025 was down to 6.
 During his 2025 mayoral campaign, he said he believed there was an underestimated population of animal-loving voters in New York City who his mayoral candidacy would resonate with.

 Sliwa has competed in multiple eating contests.
 In 1994, Sliwa won the Carnegie Deli's annual sour pickle-eating contest, becoming world champion.
-Sliwa has also competed in Nathan's Hot Dog Eating Contest, ranking third in both 1994 and 1996, eating 13 hot dogs both times.
+Sliwa has also competed in Nathan's Hot Dog Eating Contest, ranking third in both 1994 and 1996, eating 13 and 14 hot dogs respectively.

-In 2010, Sliwa was diagnosed with prostate cancer, which he announced publicly on April 20, 2011.
+In 2010, Sliwa was diagnosed with prostate cancer, which he announced publicly in April 2011.
 That September, he underwent robotic surgery and had the cancer removed.

 Relationships

-Sliwa has been married four times.
+Sliwa has been married five times.